-The proposed bill updates current statutes by extending the operation of the Arizona Department of Housing (ADOH) until July 1, 2026, and repealing it on January 1, 2027.
-It mandates a special audit by the Auditor General to evaluate expenditures on homelessness programs over the past five years and introduces new requirements for ADOH, such as establishing a comprehensive performance measurement system, conducting biennial evaluations of housing programs, and implementing secure wire transfer protocols to reduce fraud risks.
-Additionally, it expands reporting requirements for ADOH and the Department of Economic Security regarding homelessness prevention efforts and prohibits the use of Housing Trust Fund monies for down payment assistance programs without legal authorization.
+The proposed bill updates current statutes by extending the existence of the Arizona Department of Housing (ADOH) until July 1, 2026, with a repeal set for January 1, 2027.
+It mandates a special audit by the Auditor General to evaluate spending on homelessness programs over the past five years and introduces new requirements for ADOH, such as a comprehensive performance measurement system, biennial evaluations of housing programs, and secure wire transfer protocols to reduce fraud risks.
+Additionally, it prohibits the use of Housing Trust Fund monies for down payment assistance programs unless legally authorized and expands reporting requirements related to homelessness prevention efforts.

 Statutes affected: Introduced Version: 41-3025.06, 41-3026.14